-When driving south from Landshut, I tried to avoid the Autobahn. so I took on a quaint country road.
+When traveling south from Landshut, I tried to avoid the Autobahn, so I took on a quaint country road.
 After a couple of hours driving through South Bavaria, I arrived in Mittenwald.
-A lovely and colorful Bavarian town it is known for their painted Facades on the buildings called Lüftmalerei.
+A lovely and colorful Bavarian town, which is known for painted Facades on the buildings called Lüftmalerei.

 South of where the Isar rises, Bavaria meets Tyrol.
 Thus, Mittenwald became a trade gateway to the South centuries ago.
 This golden age brings the Mittenwalder as “Bozner market” every five years to new life.

 I found a neat B&B not far from the town center.
 Parking was not a problem near the guesthouse, I just left my car at the curb for three days and walked everywhere.

 As you see, the Karwendel mountains with the peaks as a majestic backdrop are stunning, and I could not stop gazing at them from my balcony.

 The best picture opportunity I had one morning of St. Peter and Paul church (left), when I was making my Bakery run to Cafe Obermarkt in Mittenwald (red facade to the right